ideophagous/hello50/README.md

 # hello50
 Hello World in 50 programming languages - 32/50

 A personal challenge to write a hello world program in 50 programming languages.

+## Conditions:
-The only two conditions are that the compiler has to be installed on a local machine, and the program has to be written manually, and run successfully.
+- The compiler has to be installed on a local machine (not using an online compiler), both for Windows and Linux (Ubuntu).
+- The program has to be written manually.
+- It must be run successfully with no errors (message "Hello World" printed on the console or equivalent).

 1- Ada: hello.adb